 Nor am I talking about grabbing your child and smacking him in anger as you yell and carry on.
 That just doesn’t get the job done!
 It may work temporarily, but it will not produce lasting results.
 You must be consistent in your discipline and address the heart issue, rather than being frustrated and responding wrong.

 2. When your kids are young and just learning, much of your time will be taken up with training and teaching correct behavior.

-3. Our kids need to know that we will be consistent.
+3. Our kids need to know that we will be consistent in loving discipline.